neomorrison/MineFlip/README.md

 # MineFlip
-A simple gambling-style game similar to one from Stake.com.
+A gambling game similar to one from Stake.com.
 Originally inspired by Minesweeper.

 The game: Select the amount of mines you want to go against and randomly try to pick the square that doesn't contain the mine.